dankelley/sextant/README.md

 To make the sextant, follow these steps:

-1. Print either the file named [sextant1.pdf](sextant1.pdf) or the one named `sextant2.pdf` on a sheet of paper.
+1. Print either the file named [sextant1.pdf](sextant1.pdf) or the one named [sextant2.pdf](sextant2.pdf) on a sheet of paper.
 (These files differ in how the angles are laid out.
 Pick whichever one you find easier to read.)
-2. Paste it on a sheet of thick cardboard or thin wood.
+2. Paste or tape this PDF file onto a piece of cardboard or thin wood.
 3. If you wish, cut along the gray outer semicircle, to eliminate corners.
 4. Create a pivot at the point marked “P”.
 If the sextant is mounted on